 Just as (if not more) important as taking care of your physical health is maintaining your mental health.
 Whether it's your first time being away from home, studying for a big test or just trying to fit in, college can be a stressful time for a lot of people, which is why it's important to know when to reset and refocus.
 The UNTWELL Clinic and Counseling Services can help students work through a variety of topics.
 You can nama-stay calm by visiting the Meditation Room on the fourth floor of the Union for a little introspection, and the Student Health and Wellness Center offers discounted massage therapy for students who need some stress relief.

-If you want to work toward your financial goals before you start making the big bucks after graduation, UNT’s award-winning Student Money Management Center can help you with everything from managing debt to investing in stocks.
+If you want to work toward your financial goals before you start making the big bucks after graduation, UNT's award-winning Student Money Management Center can help you with everything from managing debt to investing in stocks.
 Make sure to apply for financial aid and scholarships every year to get as much financial support as possible.
-You also can take advantage of money-saving initiative’s like UNT’s new Access Day One program, which helps students save money on course materials.
+You also can take advantage of money-saving initiative's like UNT's Access Day One program, which helps students save money on course materials.

 Make new friends

 Student organizations are a great way to meet new people in college, and UNT has over 400 student orgs on campus, so no matter what you're interested in there's something for everyone.
 And if you can't find one for a particular interest you have, become a founder by starting your own student organization.
 There are also tons of events on campus every semester - from movies, to field days, to arts and crafts - that give you a chance to interact with other students and meet new people.